-Shared Values Exercise – For Couples Therapists
+Shared Relationship Values Exercise – For Couples Therapists

 Help Couples Move From Conflict to Shared Meaning